Research

 Student presents data

 Research activities in the UF College of Pharmacy span the entire life cycle of a drug and include broad interest areas such as medicinal chemistry, pharmaceutics, pharmacology, clinical and translational research, and pharmaceutical outcomes and policy.
-Led by award-winning faculty, whose discoveries are significantly impacting the lives of patients around the world, the college achieved $32.4 million in total research funding in 2022 (source: AACP).
-The American Association of Colleges of Pharmacy ranks UF among the top 3 pharmacy colleges nationally in NIH, federal grant funding and total research funding.
-With the addition of preeminence faculty and the collective talents of world-class researchers that have provided the foundation for research excellence in the college for many years, the UF College of Pharmacy has more than doubled its growth in research funding in the last five years.
+Led by award-winning faculty, whose discoveries are significantly impacting the lives of patients around the world, the college achieved $34.5 million in total research funding in 2024 (source: AACP).
+The American Association of Colleges of Pharmacy ranks UF among the top 3 pharmacy colleges nationally in total research funding.

 Blue Ridge Institute for Medical Research